jphaugla/cockroachCloudTerraform/README.md

 - the control file for the cluster is terraform-azure-ccloud/cluster-only/main.tf
   * this only creates the cockroach cloud cluster and does not create application server or the network for the application server.
 - the control file for the application side is terraform-azure-app/app-only/main.tf
+- Azure optionally will also create eventhub and azure sql

 ### change to correct directory
    ```bash